Computations with Oracle Access #

 Instances For

-Implement all queries in a computation using some other monad m
+Implement all queries in a computation using some other monad m,

 preserving the pure and bind operations, giving a computation in the new monad.

-specifies how to replace the queries in the computation,
+The function qm specifies how to replace the queries in the computation,

-is used whenever failure
+and fail is used whenever failure is encountered.

-If the final output type has an Alternative
+If the final output type has an Alternative instance then simulate is usually preffered.

 Equations